 Furthermore, students are expected to develop their analytical thinking in oral and written presentations, and showcase their capabilities to seek information and be source critical.

-PhD student in Business Administration (Stockholm School of Economics), M.Sc. in Management and Strategy.
+PhD @ Stockholm School of Economics, M.Sc. in Management and Strategy.
 Co-founder of the Methods Lab.
 Research focus on economic regulation, essential industries, and governance power.
-Expertise fom the airline industry and fossil fuel systems.
+Expertise from the airline industry and fossil fuel systems.